How to Buy a Roof Top Tent +Tips

 - Front Runner Outfitters roof-top tent — it's lightweight and well made

 - Smittybilt Overlander — it's the cheapest option

 - iKamper Skycamp TOP — it's a popular, well-crafted tent (and we bought one)

-Prices start at around $900 for a budget tent, and go up to $3,500 for the best tents on the market.
-Some tents also have various upgrade and extra options.
+Prices start at around $900 for a budget tent and go up to $3,500 for the best tents on the market.
+Some tents also have various upgrades and extra options.